Qovery/documentation/website/docs/using-qovery/deployment/logs.md

 ## Navigation Panel

-This section provides you with some information on the last `Deployment` that happened on the environment and as well a navigation system to access the logs of each service of your environment.
+This section provides you with some information on the last `Deployment` that happened on the environment and a navigation system to access the logs of each service of your environment.

 More in detail you will find here:
 - Deployment information (top section): this section shows you the status of the deployment execution and when it happened.
 If a deployment is ongoing, its status will be updated accordingly in this section.